HomeInterviews

 Our first instinct was to integrate the Lookup service into the sandbox.
 We spent months going down this path, but ultimately, we tossed the idea aside.

-Our existing MongoDB database holds 24 TB of data and the searches took painfully long.
+Our existing MongoDB database holds a large volume of data and the searches took painfully long.
 Then there was the issue of scalability.
 With MongoDB being NoSQL database, storing a large number of connections in memory made the infrastructure too expensive to run.
 That would drive up the price past the point that we were comfortable with.

 We also found that using a regular filter on MongoDB and only relying on exact matches meant we couldn’t implement wildcard searches, which was a deal-breaker.